Man sentenced to life in shooting death of Oklahoma deputy

 GUTHRIE, Okla.
-(AP) - A judge has imposed a life prison sentence on a 47-year-old man convicted of fatally shooting an Oklahoma sheriff’s deputy.
+(AP) - A 47-year-old man convicted of fatally shooting an Oklahoma sheriff’s deputy was sentenced to life in prison.

-District Judge Phillip Corley sentenced Nathan LeForce late Thursday after the jury deadlocked on his punishment.
+District Judge Phillip Corley imposed the sentence late Thursday on Nathan LeForce after the jury deadlocked on his punishment.
+He will not be eligible for parole.

 LeForce faced a possible death sentence after he was convicted of the April 18, 2017, shooting death of 40-year-old Logan County Deputy David Wade.

 Jurors found LeForce guilty of first-degree murder Aug.
 20 after viewing evidence over six days, including body camera video of Wade being fatally wounded while serving an eviction notice at a home near Mulhall, 50 miles (80 kilometers) north of Oklahoma City.

-Wade was shot four times.
+Prosecutors have said the video captured LeForce approaching Wade with a raised handgun and firing at the deputy.
+Wade was shot four times, including in the face, but returned fire and was able to call for backup.

-Prosecutors say LeForce then took Wade’s patrol vehicle and drove it to a convenience store, where he stole another car at gunpoint.
+Authorities said LeForce then took Wade’s patrol vehicle and drove at a high speed to a convenience store, where he stole another car at gunpoint.
+That car was found abandoned near Guthrie, where LeForce was later found hiding in an outbuilding and surrendered to police.

+LeForce was also convicted on charges of larceny of a vehicle and armed robbery in the case.
+His jury recommended sentences of 30 years and 37 years on those charges, respectively.

 Sign up for Daily Newsletters